mako3/found/README.md

 > [!NOTE]
 > As for ParadeDB, please check https://docs.paradedb.com/documentation/getting-started/install for detail.
-> If you want to save storage data on host server, please specify '-v' option for data volume.
+> If you want to save storage data on the host server, please specify '-v' option for data volume.

 3. Start found